Your Love of Money vs. The Love of Your Life

 It’s best to come up with some spending or saving rules as early as possible in the relationship.
 Otherwise, you risk having a big argument and feeling resentful or angry, which can start a fight and eventually harm your relationship.

-When you have different family histories or approaches to using money, there can be problems.
+When you have different family histories or approaches to using the money, there can be problems.
 You tend to expect your partner to handle money by the way money was handled in your home growing up.

 5. Do you fight over money too often?